k98kurz/bookchain/dox.md

 #### Properties

 - details: A packify.SerializableType stored in the database as a blob.
-- ledgers: The related Ledgers.
-Setting raises TypeError if the precondition check fails.
+- ledgers: The related `Ledger`s.
+Attempting to set to a non-`Ledger` raises a `TypeError`.
-- correspondences: The related Correspondences.
-Setting raises TypeError if the precondition check fails.
+- correspondences: The related `Correspondence`s.
+Attempting to set to a non-`Correspondence` raises a `TypeError`.

 #### Methods